mehrdad2000/bashscripts/README.md

 # bashscript
-In this section, I tried to collect useful bash scripts.
+In this repo, I'll try to collecting useful bash scripts.